Jorja Fox: CSI

-In the summer of 2009, CBS announced that Fox would be returning to CSI.
-Fox was initially scheduled to appear in the tenth season premiere ("Family Affair," which aired September 24, 2009) and four additional episodes.
+In the summer of 2009, CBS announced that Fox would be returning to CSI, Fox was initially scheduled to appear in the tenth season premiere ("Family Affair," which aired September 24, 2009) and four additional episodes.
 However, executive producer Carol Mendelsohn confirmed that Fox's stay had been made "more permanent" and her role extended indefinitely.
 By July 2011, Fox was confirmed as a full-time, regular cast member again on CSI for the twelfth season, but she was added back to the opening credits for the eleventh season.
 She remained in the main cast until the show ended after the fifteenth season in September 2015.

 After CSI

 After leaving CSI in 2007, Fox produced the musical Stay Forever: The Life and Music of Dusty Springfield starring Kirsten Holly Smith, about the tension between the public image and private life of bisexual musician Dusty Springfield, which played at the Renberg Theatre in the Los Angeles Gay and Lesbian Center.

 Fox guest-starred in the Lifetime sitcom Drop Dead Diva.
 The episode, which aired on August 16, 2009, had her playing a soccer mom with a criminal past.
-She also did a modeling shoot for Green With Glamour.
-Fox is the co-founder of Honeypot Productions, an independent avant-garde theatre company in Los Angeles that has produced five original plays.
-Her friend and HoneyPot co-founder Heather Reid wrote Dear Bernard, which Fox helped produce.

-Fox is a musician; she plays guitar (badly, she says) and has a drum kit.
-She sings and writes songs, most notably the song "Lullabye" for the movie Traveling Companion as well as the song "Satellite," which she published on her official web site.
-Fox and her CSI co-star Marg Helgenberger sang "Stand by Me" as a duet at the fourth annual benefit called "What A Pair 4—A Celebration of Women's Duets" to benefit breast cancer research at the John Wayne Cancer Institute.
-It was held on June 11, 2006, at the Wiltern/LG Theatre.